Syllabus for the Summer 2022 version of IAT-339Web Design & Development

 Instead of in-lecture quizzes on the readings, reading reflections are used in this course to allow for more flexible completion.

 The coding quiz is completed in-lecture late in the term.
-More details on quizzes are provided in the first lecture.
+More details on the coding quiz is provided closer to the time of the quiz.

 Teamwork